ItamarRocha/ItamarRocha.github.io/_posts/2020-08-06-Medway-Student-Allocation.md

 ### Problem Overview

-The problem here is that each advisor has normally 16 students with whom he must speak weekly, to know how they are doing on their studies, how were their grades on the mock tests and how are they doing in general.
+The problem here is that each advisor has normally 16 students with whom he must speak weekly, to know how they are doing on their studies, how were their grades on the mock tests, and how are they doing in general.
 However, these students are allocated without constraints.
-Therefore, some advisors get students that are not 100% compatible with them and that need more attention during the week.
+Therefore, some advisors get students that are not 100% compatible with them, and that need more attention during the week.
 These two problems are responsible for difficulting the job and for burning out some of the advisors.

 With this scenario in mind, my main objective in this work was trying to make things more balanced, so the students and the advisors can enjoy their roles in the best way possible while having a maximized total compatibility.
 <hr>